ethanolivertroy/killercoda-scenarios/aws-cli-sandbox/step2/text.md

 ```{{exec}}

 ```
+# Wait a moment for the function to be available
+echo "Waiting for Lambda function to be ready..." sleep 3

 # Invoke the Lambda function
 aws lambda invoke \
   --function-name my-test-function \
   --payload '{"key": "value"}' \
+  --cli-binary-format raw-in-base64-out \
   /tmp/lambda-output.json

-# See the output
+# See the output (if successful)
-cat /tmp/lambda-output.json
+if [ -f /tmp/lambda-output.json ]; then
+  echo "Lambda function output:" cat /tmp/lambda-output.json else echo "Invocation didn't produce output file.
+Checking function status:" aws lambda get-function --function-name my-test-function fi
 ```{{exec}}

 ## SNS and SQS for Messaging